Brambles-cat/Pony-Mailing-System/README.md

 * See, edit, create, and delete all your Google Sheets spreadsheets
 * View and manage forms that this application has been installed in
 * Send email on your behalf
+* Connect to an external service

 Because of the permissions used, this script should only be used on a form owned by a google account that has no spreadsheets and an empty youtube channel

 ## To Do
- * Parse upload date
  * Finish checks
  * Use google spreadsheet for ineligible videos of the current month and blacklisted uploaders
- * Add fetch service for fetching from other sites and convert fetch services to classes